What does a Donor Center Technician do?

 How to become a Donor Center Technician?

-- Gain experience through internships or entry-level positions.
-Practical experience is crucial for understanding the day-to-day operations of a donor center.
+- Gain hands-on experience: Look for internships or volunteer opportunities at local blood donation centers.
+Practical experience is crucial to understanding the day-to-day tasks of a Donor Center Technician.

 How long does it take to become a Donor Center Technician?